back

 Lolbas (Living Off The Land Binaries And Scripts) project was created by Oddvarmoe.

-These are files provided by the operating system that is normally used for legitimate purposes but can be abused by malicious actors.
-Since these files are Microsoft signed, they are considered to be trusted by organizations.
+These are files provided by the operating system that are normally used for legitimate purposes but can be abused by malicious actors.
+Since these files are Microsoft-signed, they are considered to be trusted by organizations.

-In addition, some information has been shared that can support researchers for a new Lolbas discovery.
+Additionally, some information has been shared that can support researchers in discovering new Lolbas techniques.

 Certutil.exe

 In order to understand how a program works, it is important to understand what parameters can be given as input.
-In this context, if we check the input parameters of certutil.exe by using “/?, / help”, the output can give us preliminary information for us to investigate.
+In this context, if we check the input parameters of certutil.exe by using “/?,” “/help,” the output can give us preliminary information for further investigation.

-In Figure-1, “/?” the input parameters of certutil.exe is printed.
-It is seen that certutil.exe can be used for encoding plain-text data with base64 algorithm.
+In Figure-1, “/?” shows the input parameters of certutil.exe.
+It is seen that certutil.exe can be used for encoding plain-text data with the base64 algorithm.
 Attackers use this feature to evade security measures.

 lolbas.png